oroinc/documentation/user_guide/channels.rst

 Channels
 ========

-Collection of comprehensive customer-related data is a corners-tone of customer relations management.
+Collection of comprehensive customer-related data is a cornerstone of customer relations management.

-To represent different sources of customer-related data, OroCRM uses a records of the Channel entity ("channels").
+To represent different sources of customer-related data, OroCRM uses records of the Channel entity ("channels").

 For example, any store, on-line site, social activity, etc. may be represented with its own channel.